-In this research, the sample consisted of mothers who applied to the pediatric services of the public and private hospitals in Adana between March-April in the year 2014; 100 of them were voluntarily.
-These mothers had babies that were 2-6 months old.
+In this research, the sample consisted of mothers who applied to the pediatric services of the public and private hospitals in Adana between March-April in the year 2014; 100 of them were voluntarily taken by the snowball sampling method. these mothers had babies that were 2-6 months old.
 The instruments were given with the informed consent form, and explanations were made face to face; they were also asked to evaluate the surveys by themselves.